All Episodes

 He said there would be a faith office just for you guys.

-He followed through with that, and that was early on uh in the administration.
+And that was early on in the administration.

 And so, yeah, Pastors for Trump, it was a blast getting to travel the country.

-And she said, Do you really believe that as flawed as Donald Trump is, that God can use somebody that flawed to accomplish his perfect will?
+And she said, do you really believe that as flawed as Donald Trump is, that God can use somebody that flawed to accomplish his perfect will?

-And my response was God only uses people as flawed as Donald Trump to accomplish his perfect will.
+And my response was, God only uses people as flawed as Donald Trump to accomplish his perfect will.

 And so God's using Trump right now.